 But of course!
 Carole, hot, young mammy that she is, was never overtly displeased with Tuesday.
 She actually grew quite fond of her little parasite.
 As I mentioned, not only would Tuesday run behind Carole when frightened to use her as a shield, Carole herself often extended her arms to make sure that she would become a more effective one.
 The first instance that we see of some reciprocation from Tuesday is a cheap-ass lil snow globe birthday present that she gets Carole over a year later after they meet!

 Tuesday NEVER got one job to help pay the bills.
-Yet, Carole worked working two jobs at a time!
+Yet, Carole worked two jobs at a time to pay her bills!
 Do the creators of this anime really mean to make us all sit here and act like just because Tuesday's luggage was stolen, that all her belongings (including money and resources) were gone?
 If that's the case, then how was she switching outfits throughout the series?
 Where did the funds for new outfits come from if they took all her money (and access to her money) when they stole her suitcase?

 Let's hopscotch right quick, since we're on our last leg standing trying to make this make sense: